You’ve found our list of the best online team building games for remote teams.

 - Track the results and award prizes

-Pro tip: Amazon gift cards and bragging rights are usually sufficient prizes for great online team building games.
+Pro tip: Amazon gift cards and bragging rights are usually sufficient prizes for successful online team building games.

 Learn more about Online Team Building Bingo.

 Online Offices Games is a facilitated series of online games and challenges for remote teams.
-You can learn more about the various games includes on our page for Online Office Games.
+You can learn more about the various games included on our page for Online Office Games.

 The challenges are specifically designed for remote teams and to help develop the essential skills for working from home.
 For example, each event starts with virtual icebreaker questions, then pub-style trivia and games like “Can Your Hear Me Now”, which is a game that emphasizes the precision of communication you need for working remotely.

 3. Murder in Ancient Egypt (Collaborative)

 One of our most popular online team building games is Murder in Ancient Egypt.
 This game uses mechanics of escape rooms, puzzles and problem solving and so encourages your team to work together.
 This murder mystery also has an interesting twist; the murder is actually a real mystery from ancient Egypt, and after your teams make their guess, our master storytelling will share the big reveal.